JamesWebb17/Projet_IRISA/README.md

 This project is made in python 3.8.5.

-This project is only made for linux (for the moment).
+This project is only made for Nvidia JetSon on linux distribution (for the moment).

 This project is made by : Faucher Simon

+Version : 1.0

 # Summary